 Rinse The Boat.
 This can be done with a garden hose or preferably a power washer, and you have to do it on land.
 I do not recommend using harsh chemicals in the water.

 Rinse The Soap Off.
 This one is pretty easy to understand.
 You want a clean surface to begin the toilet bowl hull cleaning process.
-You might be tempted to jump over the prior steps, but please don’t. you see, pre-washing your boat gets off a lot of debris that could cause scratches and scars to your fiberglass gel coat.
+You might be tempted to jump over the prior steps, but please don’t.
+You see, pre-washing your boat gets off a lot of dirt and debris that could cause scratches and scars to your fiberglass gel coat.
 To have that mirror finish, you need a smooth gel coat.
-For this reason, it is important to follow all the steps and I have outlined.
+For this reason, it is important to follow all the instructions I have outlined.

 Apply the Toilet Bowl Cleaner.
 I prefer to let the boat dry a little bit, but you can do it when the boat is still wet if time is a concern.
-Wearing protective gear like gloves and glasses, you can spray or brush on the toilet bowl cleaner.
-Know that if you use a nice boat brush, the acid can damage the glue holding in the bristles and ruin your boat deck brush… I learned this the hard way!
+Wearing protective gear like rubber gloves and goggles, you can spray or brush on the toilet bowl cleaner.
+Know that if you use a soft bristle brush, the acid can damage the glue holding in the bristles and ruin your boat deck brush… I learned this the hard way!
 Because of this, I prefer to buy a long-handled tire scrubbing brush from the Dollar Tree (yes, for $1) when I am picking up the toilet bowl cleaner.
 Then I pour the full bottle of toilet bowl cleaner into a five-gallon bucket.
 I use the long-handled brush to apply the toilet bowl cleaner to the boat hull.
+Be sure to pay extra attention to the waterline!

-Let the toilet bowl cleaner sit for a minute or two.
+Let the toilet bowl cleaner sit for a minute or two after direct application.
 You will see it working.
 Use your own judgment for how long you want it to sit on your hull.
 Typically I limit it to 2 minutes.
 I prefer not to let the toilet bowl cleaner fully dry on the boat hull, but I prefer to let my eyes be the judge.

 *Note: You can always apply a second application if needed.